krystinashveda/krystinashveda.github.io/_posts/2014-10-19-kurdish-protests.md

 As the Syrian city of Kobane retains its 34th day of resistance backed by US’s weapon airdrops and air strikes, Kurdish population in the UK continues to march with protests in London, demanding proper help from the British government.

-![Kurdish protesters at Parliament Square](https://dl.dropboxusercontent.com/u/80627489/222.jpg) _Kurdish protesters at Parliament Square on October 14_
+![Kurdish protesters at Parliament Square](https://dl.dropboxusercontent.com/u/80627489/222.jpg) _Kurdish protesters at Parliament Square on October 14.
+At the front are Kurdistan flag and the the flag of YPG_

 Although the UK has joined International Coalition Against Islamic State and agreed to conduct air strikes over Iraq who have requested international help, the Parliament is reluctant to allow military operations over the territory of Syria ruled by a hostile President Bashar al-Assad.